 There was a succession of directors of music for the next four years.
 Nobles Bernard Leightheiser, Dennis Sharman, Willis Frankhouser, and James Matz all directed the Chanters for short periods of time.
 It was during the short time that Noble Matz was director, that Rajah Chanters began to emerge as a competitor in the Mid-Atlantic Shrine Chanters Associations.
 However, because of professional conflicts, Noble Matz was unable to make a long term commitment as musical director.

-Under Hal's leadership, Rajah Chanters has become a premier chanter unit in the Mid-Atlantic Shrine Chanter Association.
+Under Hal's leadership, the Rajah Chanters have become a premier chanter unit in the Mid-Atlantic Shrine Chanter Association.
 In the beginning of competition there were several years of embarrassing infractions of the rules; but each time the Chanters had more determination to succeed.
 And successful we have become.
 Since 1989 Rajah Chanters have won top honors in every year except one.
 It was in 1992 that Rajah Chanters set sights on greater accomplishments by entering the Shrine Chanters Association of North America (SCAONA) Competition in Orlando, Florida, and winning third place in that competition.

 This accomplishment whetted the appetite of Rajah Chanters to strive for higher goals.
 For some years the distance to travel for the Imperial competition of SCAONA had been a deterrent.
 However, on July 1, 1995, Rajah Chanters went to Indianapolis, and competed with the big chanter choruses of the mid-west.
 In an exciting competition, Rajah missed winning the top award by a mere 1.7 points- and didn't even get third place.